 This means that every time Co-op card holders buy Co-op products in one of our local stores, 1% of what they spend will go to their chosen cause - even if they don't pick a cause, their 1% is shared out equally between the three charities.

-We'll be investing any money raised in making Penlee more accessible and supporting the education work at the gallery, so please keep an eye out for the scheme, which runs until 18 March 2017.
+We'll be investing any money raised in making Penlee more accessible and supporting the education work at the gallery, so please keep an eye out for the scheme, which runs until the end of March 2017.

 Supporters of the Local Community Fund will need to be Co-op members.
 For more information, please visit the Co-op website by clicking here.